Let’s start off with why it is necessary to maintain and cultivate relationships with realtor partners.

 A great relationship with a real estate agent is one of the most important resources for any Loan Officer.
-Building long term relationships with referral partners is integral in helping loan officers with keeping their volume up.
+After all, building long term relationships with referral partners is integral in helping loan officers with keeping their volume up.
 Which means more deals and success for both parties.

-We’ve put together 3 tips to help you attract and maintain realtor partners, along with standing out from the competition.
+We’ve put together 3 tips to help you attract and maintain realtor partners, and also stand out from the competition.